How to Earn Interest on Crypto in 2023

 Step 6: Withdraw your crypto and earnings.

-When you’re done lending, you can withdraw your ETH along with the interest you’ve earned.
+When you’re done lending, you can withdraw your ETH and the interest you’ve earned.
 Your receipt tokens will be exchanged automatically for ETH.

 Strategies For Earning Interest On Crypto